UniOfGreenwich/elee1149-coursework--team-chlk/README.md

 </details>

 ## Usage
+Fairshare can be accessed through GitHub pages and ran online [Github pages](https://github.com/UniOfGreenwich/elee1149-coursework--team-chlk/settings/pages)

-Currently, Fairshare is a locally hosted product.
+Alternatively, Fairshare is a locally hosted product.
 To get started, follow the [Installation instructions](#installation)

 <a id="installation"></a>
 ## Installation